 Although global warming can be possibly caused naturally, it is proved that, after the industrial revolution (particularly from 1889 to 2006), humans account for approximately 80% of the observed warming on the earth (Lean and Rind, 2008, Stott et al, 2010).
 In this situation, aerosols, which are parts of fundamental elements in the atmosphere and can interact with radiations from both the sun and the earth, are going to be more and more significant for humans to analyze what kind of role aerosols play under the background of global warming.

 Aerosols actually have a net cooling effect on the climate, from the both aspects of direct radiative effect and indirect radiative effect.
 Aerosols can absorb the radiation and heat the surroundings but they can also block the radiation.
 The net effect of the direct radiative effect turns out to be cooling and this cooling effect is increased by global warming (Allen et al, 2016).
 Additionally, aerosols can induce cloud formation and thus block the radiation from the solar.
 As a result, the indirect radiative effect is also a cooling effect and even stronger than the direct radiative effect (Allen et al, 2016).
 Furthermore, global warming associated with greenhouse gas is likely to increase the aerosol burden of both nature and man-made, which will consequently enhance the cooling effects of aerosols (Allen et al, 2016).
 On the other hand, these aerosols are increasing the uncertainty of global climate.
 Due to the short life-time and variable emissions of aerosols, scientists find it difficult to predict how the global climate may change and the extent of global warming in the future (Andreae et al, 2005).

+1.2 Atmospheric Radiation and Photochemistry

 Atmospheric radiation plays an important role in the energy balance for the earth system.
 Basically, all energy on the earth comes from the sun.
-The radiation from the sun reaching the earth is about 1370W/m2, which is called the solar constant.
+The radiation from the sun reaching the earth is approximately 1370W/m2 (Hickey et al. 1988), which is called the solar constant.
 After reaching the earth (top of atmosphere), the radiation will go through some processes which are shown on the Figure 1.

 Figure 1.
 The Earth's annual and global mean energy balance (Kiehl and Trenberth 1997)

 As is shown in Figure 1, the atmosphere ‘gives back’ a large proportion of terrestrial radiation to the ground, which helps keep the earth warm.
 The more GHG in the atmosphere, the more radiation can the atmosphere hold and thus the warmer is the earth.
-Also, air pollution in regard of exhaust including chemical gases and fine particles will make a different on atmospheric radiation and thus lead to climate change.
+Also, air pollution in regard of exhaust including chemical gases and fine particles will make a difference on atmospheric radiation and thus lead to climate change.

 Atmospheric photochemistry is important in the stratosphere and upper troposphere where the ozone is mainly found.
 With a visible or ultra-violet photon, ozone dissociates into an oxygen molecule and an oxygen atom.
-Since these oxygen atoms just combine with oxygen molecules to reform ozone with heat release, the reaction between ozone and oxygen merely converts light into heat.
+Since these oxygen atoms combine with oxygen molecules to reform ozone with heat release, the reaction between ozone and oxygen merely converts light into heat.
 However, chlorofluorocarbons (CFCs) are destructive to ozone.
 For instance, the chlorine from the CFCs will wipe out ozone in the process shown below.

-As a result, chlorine just acts as a catalyzer.
-Once the CFCs is discharged into atmosphere, they will go up to the stratosphere and upper troposphere and exist there for decades (Elkins et al. 1993).
+In this process, chlorine acts as a catalyzer.
+Once the CFCs are discharged into atmosphere, they will go up to the stratosphere and upper troposphere and exist there for decades (Elkins et al. 1993).
 Therefore, a large amount of ozone will be destroyed by these CFCs.
 Though it has been argued whether ozone depletion would enhance or reduce global warming, NASA reported that there was no enough evidence showing the ozone depletion was related with climate change (Bowden and John 2019).

 1.3 Atmospheric Aerosols